StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-notifications/notifiers/kafka.md

 5. In the **Kafka** drawer, enter the following information:

-  **Topic**
+    **- Topic**

     The Kafka topic where TheHive will publish messages.
 This must match an existing topic in your Kafka setup.

-  **Bootstrap servers**
+    **- Bootstrap servers**

     A comma-separated list of Kafka network addresses with port numbers.
 These servers act as the entry point for TheHive to connect to your Kafka cluster.

 6. Select **Confirm**.